buildar/awe.js/README.md

 What's next
 -----------
 Over the next few weeks and months we will be adding a lot of new examples and tutorials here on github.
-You can stay tuned by following http://twitter.com/buildAR for more information and don't forget to checkout the video of our Geo AR demo http://youtu.be/OJHgBSRJNJY, our Marker AR demo http://youtu.be/X_XR9VbQPeE, our GRiftAR (gUM + Rift + awe.js) demo http://youtu.be/kIHih4Cc1ag and our Leap Motion Sensor AR demo http://youtu.be/mDbvPU4aokQ
+You can stay tuned by following http://twitter.com/buildAR for more information and don't forget to checkout the video of our Geo AR demo http://youtu.be/OJHgBSRJNJY, our Marker AR demo http://youtu.be/X_XR9VbQPeE, our GRiftAR (gUM + Rift + awe.js) demo http://youtu.be/kIHih4Cc1ag, our Leap Motion Sensor AR demo http://youtu.be/mDbvPU4aokQ and our Google Glass AR demo http://youtu.be/M97E2m6dRO4

 Welcome to the future of the web - the Augmented Web!